Goldwell Open Air Museum anniversary offering a weekend full of activities

 Goldwell Museum In 1984, Belgian artist Albert Szukalski, pictured, created the sculpture "The ...

-The middle of the Nevada desert may seem an odd place for an art installation but for Belgian artist Albert Szukalski, the vast and sparse wilderness just north of Beatty offered the perfect backdrop for his creativity.
+The middle of the Nevada desert may seem an odd place for an art installation but for Belgian artist Albert Szukalski, the vast and sparse wilderness just west of Beatty offered the perfect backdrop for his creativity.

 In 1984, Szukalski completed his sculpture titled “The Last Supper” – an eerie interpretation of Leonardo Da Vinci’s famed painting – and established the 15-acre outdoor sculpture park known as the Goldwell Open Air Museum.
 In the intervening years, many other artists and works of art have contributed to the museum, which received its nonprofit status in 2001 following the passing of Szukalski the previous year.